 Alt text (or alternative text) is a string of text that you assign to an image upon upload.

 In recent years, thanks to the growth of social media, alt text has crept out of the depths of a marketer’s to-do list and into the hands of every content creator.
-Instead of just being used as an SEO tactic to help page or social posts rank, alt text is finally fulfilling it’s true and meaningful purpose.
+Instead of just being used as an SEO tactic to help raise your page or social posts rank, alt text is finally fulfilling it’s true and meaningful purpose.

 How Alt Text Helps with Search